gaeolus/udiwrapper/README.md

 }

 ```
-With 2.0.1, you can search for any device property you want:
+With version 2, you can search for any device property you want:
 ```java

 UDIWrapper brandSearch = new UDIWrapper.Builder(myApiKey)